- Richard M Schwartzstein, MD

 This topic will discuss the pathophysiology, clinical presentation, diagnosis, and treatment of patients presenting with hyperventilation syndrome.
 Detailed discussions of associated disorders are presented separately.
-(See "Panic disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for panic disorder and agoraphobia in adults" and "Psychotherapy for panic disorder in adults" and "Generalized anxiety disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Acute stress disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Evaluation of the adult with dyspnea in the emergency department".)
+(See "Panic disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for panic disorder with or without agoraphobia in adults" and "Psychotherapy for panic disorder with or without agoraphobia in adults" and "Generalized anxiety disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Acute stress disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Evaluation of the adult with dyspnea in the emergency department".)

 Hyperventilation — Alveolar hyperventilation is present when the arterial tension of carbon dioxide (PaCO2) decreases below the normal range <36 mmHg (<4.8 kPa).